JuniperPhoton/PageView.SwiftUI/README.md

 To get more paging info like paging progress, you pass the ``onPageTranslationChanged`` block and you will get noticed when paging translation changed.

+> NOTE: If you just need a container view as a navigating root view with swiping to switch pages, you can just use the official ``TabView`` with .page `TabViewStyle`.
+However, if you want to display a large amount of data, this ``PageView`` is for you since it has virtualization/lazy loading feature.

 ## Import using Swift Package

 ![](./Doc/xcode-setup.jpg)